Sienci-Labs/Resources/README.md

 Once done, you can begin writing.
 Please keep in mind the same rules as when **[making changes](#making-changes)**, then submit your page as a new branch for review.

 If you encounter any other quirks, refer to the docs of the plugin being used to sync these pages to WordPress <https://www.aakashweb.com/docs/git-it-write/>.

+## Caveats
+If you're finding that something isn't working that you'd expect - check the README again or use 'Ctrl + F' to search the page, or otherwise see below some known compatibility issues:

+- Image classes and WordPress shortcodes can't be redered by GitHub because it doesn't know what they are, so the only way to do final checks is to push to WordPress and check there
+- WordPress Galleries don't seem possible
+- Sometimes having "$" surround text makes the Git Preview look odd, but it formats fine in WordPress
+- Still exploring issue with KBName and Post Dates being incorrectly set randomly when updated
+- Post Icons still not fully implemented